biggproject/biggdocs/DataTransformation.md

 This engineered feature is meant to improve the performance of linear and ploynomial models.
 The minimum frequency allowed to compute the weekly profile is hourly ('H').

+## :round_pushpin: generate_extended_weekly_profile

+### Description:

+The function derives the weekly profile of an input time series at hourly frequency, repeating it for the specified time range, which can be several years.

+### Input arguments:
+* _data_: <code>timeSeries</code>.
+Input time series whose weekly profile has to be detected.
+* _aggregation_: <code>str</code>.
+Function to use to aggregate the datapoints after they are grouped together by day of the week and hour.
+Default value is median.
+* _years_: <code>int</code>.
+Number of years for which the profile must be repeated.
+The years are added starting from the last timestamp in the input series.

+### Return values:
+* _data_: <code>timeSeries</code>.
+Time series with the extended weekly profile, e.g. weekly electricity consumption profile.

+### Details:
+The function takes as input a time-indexed series of a measurement of _instantaneous_ type and derives the weekly pattern from the data.
+The profile is derived aggregating the data by day of the week and by hour of the day.
+Then, it is aligned with the other data using the day of week and hour of the day of the datetime index and repeated over the specified number of years.
+This engineered feature is meant to improve the performance of linear and ploynomial models.
+The minimum frequency allowed to compute the weekly profile is hourly ('H').

 ## :round_pushpin: yearly_profile_detection

 ### Description: